Measurement of the Z boson differential production cross section using its invisible decay mode (Z $\to$ $\nu\bar{\nu}$)

 The measured experimental distributions are compared with the theoretical predictions from the \MGvATNLO generator with and without NLO EW corrections.
 These distributions are shown in Fig.~\ref{fig:unf_pt}.
 The uncertainty in the theoretical predictions includes uncertainties both from PDF and from renormalization and factorization scales, together with the statistical precision of the available samples.

-The combined cross sections normalized to the total cross section are presented in Fig.~\ref{fig:unf_norm_pt} and Table~\ref{tab:xs_zxxpt_normalized}.
-The uncertainties because of the jet and $\ptmiss$ momentum scales have a smaller $\zpt$ distribution dependence than the lepton efficiency uncertainties.
+The combined cross sections normalized to the total cross section are presented in Fig.~\ref{fig:unf_norm_pt}.
+Table~\ref{tab:xs_zxxpt_normalized} presents the normalized cross sections relative to the predicted normalized values.
+The uncertainties due to the jet and $\ptmiss$ momentum scales have a smaller $\zpt$ distribution dependence than the lepton efficiency uncertainties.
 Therefore, by evaluating the ratio of cross sections, the uncertainties in the $\Zvv$ channel are more reduced than the ones from the $\Zll$ channels.
-While predictions are consistent with data within the experimental and theoretical uncertainties across the $\zpt$ spectra, a deviation up to 15\% at the highest-$\zpt$ regime is observed.
+While predictions are consistent with data within the experimental and theoretical uncertainties in the full range of $\zpt$, a deviation up to 15\% at the highest-$\zpt$ regime is observed.